Subscribe

 • 1 teaspoon vanilla extract

-• 1 pint blueberries, picked over, washed, and dried on paper towels
+• 1 pint wild or regular blueberries, picked over, washed, and dried

 Make the crumb topping

-2. Stir the flour, sugar, spices, and salt together in a bowl.
-Add the butter and work it with your fingers, pinching and rubbing, until it is completely incorporated and the crumbs hold together when you pick up a handful and squeeze it.
+• Stir the flour, sugar, spices, and salt together in a bowl.
+Add the butter and work it with your fingers, pinching and rubbing, until it's completely incorporated and the crumbs hold together when you pick up a handful and squeeze.

 Make the cake

-3. Cut the butter into pieces and drop them into a large bowl.
-Beat with an electric mixer for a minute or two, until light.
+• Cut the butter into pieces and drop them into a large bowl.
+Beat with a standing or electric mixer for a minute or two until lightened somewhat.
 With the mixer running, pour in the sugar and continue to beat until very light and fluffy.
 Add the eggs and beat well.

-4. Combine the 2 cups flour, baking powder and soda, and salt in a bowl.
-Whisk well to distribute the leavenings.
-With the mixer on low, mix in a third of the flour, then half of the sour cream, then another third of the flour and the rest of the sour cream.
-Mix in the remaining flour and the vanilla, turn the mixer to medium-high, and beat for about 30 seconds.
+• In another bowl, combine the 2 cups flour, baking powder, baking soda, and salt.
+With the mixer on low, mix in a third of the flour, then half the sour cream, then another third of the flour and the rest of the sour cream.
+Mix in the remaining flour and then the vanilla.
+Turn the mixer to medium-high and beat for about 30 seconds.

-5. Toss the blueberries with the remaining 2 tablespoons flour and fold into the batter.
+• Toss the blueberries with the remaining 2 tablespoons flour and use a spatula to gently fold them into the batter.
 Scrape into the springform pan and smooth out the top.

-6. Pick up a handful of the crumbs and squeeze, then break them into larger and smaller bits over the cake.
-Continue until you’ve used up all the crumbs and covered the cake.
+• Pick up a handful of the crumbs and squeeze, then break them over the cake into unevenly sized large and small crumbs.
+Continue until you've used up all the crumb topping and the cake is completely covered.

-7. Slip the cake into the oven and bake for about 1 hour and 10 minutes.
-The tips of the crumbs and any exposed crust should be golden brown, and a cake tester should come out clean, though a crumb or two is fine.
+• Slip the cake into the oven and bake until the tips of the crumbs and any exposed crust should be golden brown, and a toothpick inserted in the center should come out clean (a crumb or two clinging to the toothpick is fine), about 1 hour and 10 minutes.

-8. Let cool on a rack.
-When the buckle is cool enough to handle, release the sides of the springform.
-Lift the buckle up off the base and peel off the parchment.
-You need to balance the cake in your hand and juggle it a bit, but that should not be a problem.
+• Place the pan on a rack to cool.
+When the buckle is cool enough to handle, release the sides of the springform and then lift the buckle off the base and peel off the parchment.
+(You'll need to balance the cake in your hand and juggle it a bit while you peel off the paper, but that shouldn't be a problem.)
 Serve warm or at room temperature.

 I didn’t have an 8-inch springform pan, so I used an 8-by-2-inch round cake pan.
 I greased the bottom and sides, then placed a round of parchment on the bottom.
 Once the cake was cool, I slipped a knife around the edge, placed a plate on top, and flipped the cake upside down.
 The pan released easily.
 Then I peeled the parchment off the bottom before flipping the cake back right-side up with another plate.
 It came out perfectly.
 The cake rose a lot while baking, and some of the crumb and cake rose over the edge of my pan and created some spots that were firmly stuck.
 If I had a springform pan with higher sides, this wouldn’t have been a problem.